Thursday, 27 July 2006

 To celebrate the end of our three weeks close association with the Loire, we had another round of coffee at an oddly shaped bar with frontages onto both the river and the shops.
 It was cloudy, so we sat out on the narrow balcony overlooking the sandbars and islands of the river, until the sun came out and we were driven indoors.

-Our hostess was most gratified to learn that her village was the end-point of our long walk, not realising that it was simply a matter of our running out of time, that we were stopping here.
+Our hostess was most gratified to learn that her village was the end-point of our long walk, not realising that it was simply a matter of our running out of time.

 The train journey back to Saumur took about 20 minutes and cost €9.20.
-The afternoon was spent buying a replacement map for the mysteriously lost one, sending emails and buying up a stack of best French chocolate bars.
+The afternoon was spent buying a replacement map for the mysteriously lost one, sending emails and buying up a stack of best French chocolate bars for our friends at home.

 In the evening we returned to the church square, to the restaurant on the upper side, where we ordered the most expensive dish on the menu – côte de boeuf for two, with green pepper sauce, gratin dauphinois, green beans and a salade verte.